nondescryptid/opendoc-state-court-judgments/2019_SGDC_94/report.md

 28     Having considered the totality of the evidence, including the testimony of the defendant, I found that the defendant had not rebutted the presumption under s 22 MDA that he had consumed the drugs.

 29     I found that the defendant’s urine specimen had been properly procured.
 In his defence, the defendant sought to cast doubt by saying that the officers who offered him water before his urine specimen was procured could have put the drugs into the water.
 He provided, however, no cogent evidence of such a possibility.
 He did not question any of the officers who came to testify about such a possibility.
 Under cross-examination, he said that he was served by a number of officers and he did not know who put drugs into the water.
-He also conceded that when his Case for the Defence was filed in October 2018 (five months after his arrest) under the criminal case disclosure process, he did not make mention of anyone putting drugs into the water.[\[note: 8\]](#Ftn_8)
+He also conceded that when his Case for the Defence was filed in October 2018 (five months after his arrest) under the criminal case disclosure process, he did not make mention of anyone putting drugs into the water.[^8]

 30     I found the defendant’s assertion plainly to be an afterthought and wholly incredible.
 On the evidence, it was clear that the defendant’s urine specimen had been properly procured and subsequently analysed.
 The defendant had not rebutted the presumption under s 22 MDA.